gwacter-zz/sdn-workshop/exercises/05-gauge.md

 # Adding a second application (Gauge)

 It is possible to add a second application to our data path.
 This application won't be used to alter packet flow, but instead it will be used to monitor port statistics.
-Open a third ssh window and change to root.
+Open a third ssh window and change to root (note that *ip-address* is the address used to access the guest OS from the host).

 ```
-$ssh sysadm@10.10.0.<NUMBER>
+$ssh mininet@ip-address
 $sudo bash
 # cd faucet
 # cp gauge.conf-dist /etc/opt/faucet/gauge.conf